How We Give

 Our community investment program's theme is Caring Beyond, Every Day.
 We look for ways to fund organizations that have an innovative approach to creating community programs in our three focus areas.
 We will look at all applications and determine their alignment with YVR's values, mission and vision along with our theme and pillars.
 In 2018, we will invest one million dollars in support of our community.

 As a place of welcome, we are committed to providing all travellers with universal access.
 Inclusivity and accessibility are at the core of our business.
 We will give priority to programs supporting advancements in universal access that benefit our local community.
 This includes:

 Canucks Autism Network

-Over the last two years, YVR has worked closely with our partners at Canucks Autism Network to create accessibility tools for families living with autism.
+Over the last three years, YVR has worked closely with our partners at Canucks Autism Network to create accessibility tools for families living with autism.
 The use of these tools helps children to better plan for what to expect when they travel through the airport.
 This culminated at our YVR Accessibility Tour: Autism, where families had the chance to have a travel rehearsal.
-Since we began our partnership we've had over 220 participants take part in this travel experience.
+Since we began our partnership we've had over 300 participants take part in this travel experience.